Did you know that you don’t actually have to spend any money or time backing up your WordPress website?

 Your website can go down any time due to hackers, server downtimes, malware, and updates.

-This makes creating a WordPress backup absolutely crucial.
+Therefore, creating a WordPress backup absolutely crucial.

 If you struggled to follow the steps mentioned above, then feel free to watch our video tutorial below.